emptymonkey/ptrace_do/README.md

 # ptrace_do #

-_ptrace_do_ is a [ptrace](http://en.wikipedia.org/wiki/Ptrace) library designed to simplify [syscall](http://en.wikipedia.org/wiki/Syscall) injection in Linux.
+<i>ptrace_do</i> is a [ptrace](http://en.wikipedia.org/wiki/Ptrace) library designed to simplify [syscall](http://en.wikipedia.org/wiki/Syscall) injection in Linux.

 **What is ptrace?**

 [ptrace](http://linux.die.net/man/2/ptrace) is the debugging interface provided by the [Linux](http://en.wikipedia.org/wiki/Linux) kernel.
 It allows you to connect to a running process, examine and alter its memory, and change it's runtime state.
-Unfortunately, it's quite complex and requires a solid understanding of the underlying architecture and OS. _ptrace_do_ was written to allow pentesters access to a simplified interface for injecting syscalls into a target process.
+Unfortunately, it's quite complex and requires a solid understanding of the underlying architecture and OS. <i>ptrace_do</i> was written to allow pentesters access to a simplified interface for injecting syscalls into a target process.

 The best introduction to ptrace that I've seen comes in the form of two articles by Pradeep Padala dating back to 2002: